hashicorp/terraform-provider-google/website/docs/r/compute_region_target_https_proxy.html.markdown

   A reference to the Region SslPolicy resource that will be associated with the TargetHttpsProxy resource.
 If not set, the TargetHttpsProxy resource will not have any SSL policy configured.

+* `server_tls_policy` -
+  (Optional)
+  A URL referring to a networksecurity.ServerTlsPolicy resource that describes how the proxy should authenticate inbound traffic. serverTlsPolicy only applies to a global TargetHttpsProxy attached to globalForwardingRules with the loadBalancingScheme set to INTERNAL_SELF_MANAGED or EXTERNAL or EXTERNAL_MANAGED.
+  For details which ServerTlsPolicy resources are accepted with INTERNAL_SELF_MANAGED and which with EXTERNAL, EXTERNAL_MANAGED loadBalancingScheme consult ServerTlsPolicy documentation.
+  If left blank, communications are not encrypted.

 * `region` -
   (Optional)